kubernetes-retired/kubefed/docs/ingressdns-with-externaldns.md

 Setting-up MCIDNS can be accomplished by referencing the following documentation:

-- The Federation-v2 [User Guide](userguide.md) to setup one or more Kubernetes clusters and the Federation control-plane.
+- The Kubefed [User Guide](userguide.md) to setup one or more Kubernetes clusters and the Federation control-plane.
 If running in GKE, the cluster hosting the ExternalDNS controller must have scope `https://www.googleapis.com/auth/ndev.clouddns.readwrite`.
 - If needed, create a domain name with one of the supported providers or delegate a DNS subdomain for use with